Rounge-lab/mock_mycobiome/README.md

     c) `/eukdetect` - EukDetect reports and their summary

-    d)`HMS` - MycobiomeScan2.0 reports and their summary
+    d)`/HMS` - MycobiomeScan2.0 reports and their summary

     e)`/all_methods_summary` - Statistics, summary reports and figures